The younger brother of Deontay Wilder returned after 26 months out of action but got defeated again for the third time.

 His last seven bouts have produced three wins, two stoppage losses, a no-contest, and now a points reverse.

 Abraham, now 7-13 with 3 KOs, fights out of Schenectady, New York.
-He won the fight against Wilder, who, like his brother, competes out of Tuscaloosa, Alabama.
+Like his brother, he won the fight against Wilder, who competes out of Tuscaloosa, Alabama.

 The four-round split decision came in a cruiserweight bout.
 Abraham won with two scorecards of 58-56, while one judge had it the same for Wilder.